Almonds and Diabetes: Everything We Need to Know

 The USDA, i.e., United States Department of Agriculture notes that 1 oz of almonds has around 9 g of monounsaturated fat.

-Although yes, nuts are a high-calorie snack; they don’t contribute to weight gain if you eat them in moderation.
-They contain healthy fats and make you feel full.
+Although yes, nuts are a high-calorie snack; they don’t contribute to weight gain if we eat them in moderation.
+They contain healthy fats and make us feel full.

 In one 2012 study, the scientists came to the discovery that long-term high blood glucose levels might lead to loss of magnesium through the urine.

-Due to this, individuals who have diabetes might be at more significant risk for magnesium deficiency.
+Due to this, individuals who have this chronic disease might have a higher risk for magnesium deficiency.

 According to this particular study, consuming almonds might help prevent the development of heart disease and diabetes.
 This study came to the discovery that including almonds in our diets might help treat type 2 diabetes.